A light installations exploring repetitive patterns in contemporary housing.

 After spending a couple of years in London, Anta started exploring the themes of contemporary city and its relationship to industrial history.
 Looking for various repetitive patterns in urban areas and using them as a basis for prints, light boxes, sculptures and installations she explores how mass production is intertwined with the fabric of the city and our lives on a level that goes beyond consumer products.

 The name of the piece is significant as well.
 Looking at council estates in particular they are supposed to work as a safety net for the community, to provide help.
-However sometimes the way they are set up can create a trapping environment as it works as it’s own macrocosm and can seem isolated from the rest of the area.
+However sometimes the way they are set up can create a trapping environment, it’s own macrocosm and can seem isolated from the rest of the city.